 American Board of Surgeons

-Dr. Reed has more than 12 years of diverse experience and 5 years of da Vinci practical expertise.
-Because of his exceptional skills and patient outcomes, Dr. Reed is an accomplished proxy for Da Vinci — teaching and training other doctors and surgical teams across the nation on the use of robotic technology for surgery.
+Dr. Reed has more than 12 years of diverse experience and 5 years of robotic surgery practical expertise.
+Because of his exceptional skills and patient outcomes, Dr. Reed is an accomplished proxy for robotic surgery — teaching and training other doctors and surgical teams across the nation on the use of robotic technology for surgery.

 Dr. Reed also serves in the United States Navy Reserves.
 In 2011 Dr. Reed was deployed as a combat surgeon in support of Operation Enduring Freedom.